This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The implementation of foreach is to iterate over all Fields, get the offset and type, and then wrap it into an Any type.
-Note that this is just a simple wrapper; since we set the flag, this wrapper will not cause multiple destructions. invoke is to find the corresponding function from the member function list and call it.
+The foreach implementation iterates through all Fields, gets their offset and type, and then wraps them into an Any type.
+Note that this is just a simple wrapper; in fact, because we set a flag, this wrapping will not lead to multiple destructions. invoke finds the corresponding function from the list of member functions and then calls it.

 Example Code